TEKS4430/Spring-2026_project/README.md

 * Reasoning, planning and decision-making, and logical reasoning
 * Act and control – execution and control of actions

 The system must be ROS 2–based.
-Webots is recommended as the simulation environment, but groups may also use another suitable simulation environment if they prefer.
+Webots is recommended as the simulation environment, but students may also use another suitable simulation environment if they prefer.

 ---

 # Part A: Technical implementation (4 points)

-The technical component of the group project consists of the design and implementation of the selected autonomous cyber-physical system.
+The technical component of the project consists of the design and implementation of the selected autonomous cyber-physical system.
 The implementation must:

 * be ROS 2–based
 * be implemented in a simulation environment (e.g., Webots or a similar platform)